 1 whole orange (including the skin)

-2/3 cup fresh orange juice (roughly 2.5-3 oranges or equivalent fresh juice)
+2/3 cup fresh orange juice (roughly juice of 2.5-3 oranges or equivalent fresh juice)

-1 large egg (I used 1 x 700g/25ounces egg for this recipe you could also use 2 small eggs)
+1 large egg (I used 1 x 700g/25-ounce egg for this recipe, you could also use 2 small eggs)

-1/3 cup coconut oil (it should be liquid - melt first if you need to but should not be hot when adding to batter
+1/3 cup coconut oil (it should be liquid so melt first if you need to but it should not be hot when adding to batter)

 1 teaspoon vanilla extract